Sitecore/jss/docs/data/routes/docs/nextjs/deploying-to-production/deployment-options/en.md

 <!-- omit in toc -->
 # Deployment options for your Next.js app

+> The JSS _Headless SSR Proxy_ is not necessary or compatible with Next.js-based JSS applications.

+> Production hosting / serving of Next.js-based JSS applications in "integrated mode" is not supported.

 <!-- omit in toc -->
 ## Deployment options
 - [Vercel](#vercel)